PP-GWAS: Privacy Preserving Multi-Site Genome-wide Association Studies: Results

-In summary, our experimental design was adeptly crafted to leverage the capabilities of the HPC cluster, drawing parallels with the setup detailed in SF-GWAS.
-By optimizing computational resources and ensuring efficient communication protocols, our aim was to create a robust and versatile system, adept at addressing the stringent demands of genome-wide association studies.
+In summary, our experimental design was crafted to leverage the capabilities of the HPC cluster, drawing parallels with the setup detailed in SF-GWAS.
+By optimizing computational resources and ensuring efficient communication protocols, our aim was to create a versatile system, adept at addressing the stringent demands of privacy-preserving genome-wide association studies.